 - A platform for further analytical work on the relative cost-effectiveness of alternative intervention options in support of priority setting.

-The project analyses both mortality data and available survey and epidemiological data and routine health statistics to achieve its aims.
-For the mortality analyses, use is made of indirect demographic techniques for checking completeness and reliability of death registration relative to population estimates derived from census counts.
-For the analyses of the incidence/prevalence, average duration, remission and mortality of the 176 diseases included in the Australian Burden of Disease study, the project uses a standard burden of disease software program called DISMOD to check all disease estimates for consistency.
-Where available, directly observed data will determine the non-fatal disease estimates.
-However, for many diseases with no directly observed data, estimates will be derived from relative risks between Indigenous and non-Indigenous Australians of mortality, hospital episodes or reported disease occurrence in surveys.
-The project also estimates the burden attributable to major risk factors (including tobacco, alcohol, blood pressure, cholesterol, obesity, unsafe sex, illicit drugs, physical inactivity, inadequate diet, intimate partner violence) using the improved methods developed for the 2002 World Health Report.
+The project analysed both mortality data and available survey and epidemiological data and routine health statistics to achieve its aims.
+For the mortality analyses, use was made of indirect demographic techniques for checking completeness and reliability of death registration relative to population estimates derived from census counts.
+For the analyses of the incidence/prevalence, average duration, remission and mortality of the 176 diseases included in the Australian Burden of Disease study, the project used a standard burden of disease software program called DISMOD to check all disease estimates for consistency.
+Where available, directly observed data determined the non-fatal disease estimates.
+However, for many diseases with no directly observed data, estimates were derived from relative risks between Indigenous and non-Indigenous Australians of mortality, hospital episodes or reported disease occurrence in surveys.
+The project also estimated the burden attributable to major risk factors (including tobacco, alcohol, blood pressure, cholesterol, obesity, unsafe sex, illicit drugs, physical inactivity, inadequate diet, intimate partner violence) using the improved methods developed for the 2002 World Health Report.

 - Vos, T., Barker, B., Stanley, L. & Lopez, A. D. 2007, The Burden of Disease and Injury in Aboriginal and Torres Strait Islander Peoples 2003, Summary Report, School of Population Health, The University of Queensland, Brisbane PDF [2.4 MB]